 - Muscle injury.

-- Violent thought and behaviors.
+- Violent thoughts and behaviors.

 Treatment for Co-Occurring Addictions

 Fortunately, much has been learned about crack over the past several decades.
-Outstanding rehab programs have been created to help users kick the alcohol and crack addiction.
+Outstanding rehab programs have been created to help users kick alcohol and crack addiction.
 Crack can be so addictive that a person is unable to quit it alone; professional help is called for in almost all cases.

-Treatment for a co-occurring crack and alcohol addiction may include prescribed medications to address side effects and withdrawal, as well as therapy to help you understand the underlying psychological issues that led to addiction.
+Treatment for a co-occurring crack and alcohol addiction may include prescribed medications to address side effects and withdrawal, as well as therapy to help people understand the underlying psychological issues that led to addiction.